-- 1. I will supervise my child during their individual lesson. - 2.
+- 1. I will supervise my child at the start of the video call until the lesson has started. - 2.
 I consent to the lesson being recorded and saved on the school's Google database to ensure best Safeguarding practice.
-Teachers will click 'record' at the start of each lesson.

-- 3. My child and any other members of the household will wear suitable clothing and will be in an appropriate location (lessons should not be taking place in bedrooms). - 4.
+Teachers will click 'record' at the start of each lesson. - My child and any other members of the household will wear suitable clothing and will be in an appropriate location.
+Where joining the call from a bedroom is impossible to avoid, then the door must be open and an adult must be in the vicinity. - 4.
 Any language used during 1:1 video calls will be professional and appropriate. - 5.
 I agree that I have read and understand the school's Acceptable Use Policy and will support my child in using Google Meets safely. - 6.
 I understand that in some cases, peripatetic music teachers may use their own mobile devices to facilitate video calls using the secure Google Meet platform.
 In these cases, videos will still be stored in the School's secure area on Google.
 The peripatetic teacher takes full responsibility for ensuring that no records of the lesson are stored on their device. - 7.
 I agree to the Privacy Statement and Terms and Conditions of Google Meet